 Are you looking for a degree program that allows you to work with people throughout the life cycle?
-Earning a Bachelor of Science with a major Child and Family Development trains you to do just that.
+Earning a Bachelor of Science with a major in Child and Family Development trains you to do just that.

 Georgia Southern’s program provides students with an understanding of the developmental needs and choices of individuals throughout their life span.
-Our students also learn the tools they need to improve the wellbeing of these individuals, through the creation and dissemination of knowledge.
+Our students also learn the tools they need to improve the wellbeing of these individuals through the creation and dissemination of knowledge.
 Our students are also able to: